 Benefits aside, Neil is straightforward about the necessity of businesses increasing their apprenticeship uptake.
-"Great British Railways is making this a priority and we will all be asked to do this," he said.
-"We are preparing the industry for a strategic and business question that they are already facing and will only get stronger.
+"GBR are making this a priority and we will all be asked to do this.
+We are preparing the industry for a strategic and business question that they are already facing and will only get stronger."